General advice on staying safe

 To stay safe when you're out:

 - be aware of what’s going on around you

 - don’t flash your valuables, mobile or money about

 - always plan your journey

-If you’re getting money out of a cash machine, always keep an eye on what’s going on around you.
-Check the machine before you use it and always cover your hand when you’re entering your PIN.
+If you’re withdrawing money from a cash machine, always notice what’s going on around you.
+Check the machine before you use it and always cover your hand when you’re entering your personal identification number (PIN).

-If you see a crime is about to take place or you think that someone is going to commit a crime against you or your home, it can be very difficult to know what to do.
-You should always try to contact the police or call for help before confronting any attacker or person committing a crime
+If you see a crime is about to take place or you think that someone is going to commit a crime against you or your home, you should always try to contact the police or call for help before confronting any attacker or person committing a crime.

 Using reasonable force

 The law says you can use reasonable force to:

 - prevent a crime